Playwright MCP should not be the next connector you add just because browser automation looks impressive.

 - whether the page state matches what Claude reports back

 Headless mode is useful later.
-It is a bad default for the first proof run because it removes the easiest debugging surface you have.
+It is a poor first default because it removes the easiest debugging surface you have.

-Run One Public Proof Task Before Touching Your Own App
+Prove One Public Browser Loop Before Touching Your App

-Once Claude Code can see the server, give it one task that the official Playwright docs already use as a first interaction.
+Once Claude Code can see the server, give it one task on a public page before you touch your own product.

 First Browser Task In Claude Code